iamfortune/yhabib.github.io/about.md

 <p>Hi there!!!!
 I am Yusef Habib and I am a <a href="https://en.wikipedia.org/wiki/Software_craftsmanship">software craftsman</a>.
 Currently I am teaching JavaScript and Java in the first bootcamp in Zurich.
 I am not the smartest but I alwasy find a solution, I am not the funniest but I will make you laugh and I am not the tallest but I am 1.93!
 That means that I am not the best at anything😑, but I'm pretty good with a buchn of things ✌️!!</p>

-<p>DRY so in case that you want to know more about my experience 🤓 or my studies 🎓, please refer to my <href="https://www.linkedin.com/yhabib">LinkedIn</a>!!!</p>
+<p>DRY so in case that you want to know more about my experience 🤓 or my studies 🎓, please refer to my <a href="https://www.linkedin.com/yhabib">LinkedIn</a>!!!</p>

 <h2>Interests</h2>
 <p>Some other stuff that I find interesting:</p>